mildiemilk/create-pdf/README.md

 ## How to use docDefinition with pdfMake

-For examples, use pdfMake in server side
+For examples, use pdfMake in Server-side

 ```js
 yarn dev